chisomdataanalyst301/Marketing-Campaign-Performance-ROI-Optimization/README.md

 #### Reduce Waste:
 Identify and eliminate inefficiencies in ad spend.
 ## Project Overview
 This report evaluates the fiscal performance and operational efficiency of the organization’s marketing division.
 By auditing $261,166 in advertising expenditure across four primary digital and physical channels, this analysis seeks to identify high-yield growth opportunities and eliminate cost inefficiencies.
-The project concludes with a strategic reallocation plan designed to maximize total revenue and optimize the portfolio’s Return on Investment (ROI).It contain 101 dataset.
+The project concludes with a strategic reallocation plan designed to maximize total revenue and optimize the portfolio’s Return on Investment (ROI).
+It contain 101 dataset.

 ## Data Methodology & Governance
 To ensure the integrity of the findings, a rigorous Data Quality Audit (DQA) was performed using Python.